hynek/structlog/.github/CONTRIBUTING.md

 ```

 and our CI has integration with [pre-commit.ci](https://pre-commit.ci).
-But it's way more comfortable to run it locally and *git* catching avoidable errors.
+But it's way more comfortable to run it locally and catch avoidable errors before pushing them to GitHub.

 ## Code